yclas/documentation/auto-post-social-media.md

 ## Instagram

-For Instagram you only need to enter your Instragram username and password:
+If you have an Instagram account and you want to post your website ads there, you only need to enter your Instragram username and password in your website admin panel:

 1\.
 Login to your admin panel and go to **Settings -> Advertisement -> Social**